Skip to main content

 agentuse run <file> [prompt...] # Run an agent with optional prompt

-agentuse auth list # Show authentication status
+agentuse provider list # Show all providers and credentials

-agentuse skills [options] # List available skills
+agentuse skills [subcommand] [options] # List/get builtin or installed skills

 agentuse --version # Show version